espocrm/documentation/docs/administration/sms-sending.md

 Keep in mind that for the Twilio Trial account you will need to add a [*Verified Phone Numbers* or *Caller ID*](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio).

-After that, you can proceed to installation and configuration of the SMS Providers extension.
+After that, you can proceed to the installation and configuration of the SMS Providers extension.